learn-co-curriculum/programming-univbasics-4-array-concept-review-lab/README.md

 ## Introduction

 Let's practice array operations.
-Consider the use of methods that were built-in to the `Enumerable` and `Array` classes.
-Knowing built-in Ruby libraries save time and prevents bugs.
-By using these, you will prevent errors and ensure that your code is as clear as possible.
+As you practice, consider the use of methods that were built into the `Enumerable` and `Array` classes.
+Knowing built-in Ruby libraries saves time and prevents bugs.

-## Perform operations on Arrays as guided by tests
+## Perform Operations on Arrays

 ### `#using_max`